suedaunal/Cognitive-performance-prediction_yzta-datathon-2026-/README.md

 ##  Project Overview
 This project was developed as part of the **Google AI & Technology Academy (YZTA) 2026 Datathon**.
 The core objective was to predict individuals’ cognitive performance scores by leveraging sleep, stress, behavioral, and physiological data.
+Finished in the **Top 20** among 100+ teams, engineering ensemble machine learning pipelines and domain-specific features to predict cognitive performance.

 Instead of just fitting baseline models, this project focuses on building a robust **ensemble machine learning pipeline** driven by rigorous residual analysis, subgroup error diagnostics, and iterative feature engineering.